2

 How to get into HVAC as a beginner?

-To start as an entry-level HVAC technician, obtain a high school diploma or equivalent, then complete a technical training program or apprenticeship to learn system installation, maintenance, and repair.
-Certifications such as EPA 608 are often required, and gaining hands-on experience is essential for building skills in this field.
+To start as an entry-level HVAC technician, obtain a high school diploma or equivalent, then complete a technical training program or apprenticeship to learn system installation and repair.
+Certification from organizations like NATE or EPA is often required, and gaining hands-on experience is essential for building skills in troubleshooting and maintenance.

 What are the most commonly searched types of Hvac jobs in Indiana?
 The most popular types of Hvac jobs in Indiana are: